gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     [Reconfigure GitLab][reconfigure GitLab] again.
 It should complete cleanly.

-1. Since 9.4: Restart your primary PostgreSQL server to ensure the replication slot changes take effect (`sudo gitlab-ctl restart postgresql` for Omnibus-provided PostgreSQL).
+1. Restart your primary PostgreSQL server to ensure the replication slot changes take effect (`sudo gitlab-ctl restart postgresql` for Omnibus-provided PostgreSQL).

 1. Now that the PostgreSQL server is set up to accept remote connections, run `netstat -plnt` to make sure that PostgreSQL is listening on port `5432` to